dbwest/paperwarrior/README.md

 ### on startup

-You can just plug in a keyboard...
+You can just plug in a keyboard to get input, but then you have to...

 Currently this starts up in balenaOS, not the container that has tasksh (need to figure that out next)